clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/basic_web_development.md

   (route/not-found "Not Found"))

 (def app
-  (wrap-defaults #'app-routes site-defaults))
+  ;; use #' prefix for REPL-friendly code -- see note below (wrap-defaults #'app-routes site-defaults))

 (defn -main []
   (jetty/run-jetty #'app {:port 3000}))
 ```

+> REPL-friendly code: we use the `#'` prefix on var names so that we can update the definitions while the program is running, without needing to restart our program -- see [writing REPL-friendly programs on clojure.org](https://clojure.org/guides/repl/enhancing_your_repl_workflow#writing-repl-friendly-programs).

 > Note: the directory has an underscore in it (`my_webapp`) but the namespace has a hyphen in it (`my-webapp`).
 This is important in Clojure: we use lowercase names with hyphens to separate "words" -- often called kebab-case -- but the corresponding directory and filenames should be lowercase with underscores to separate "words" -- often called snake_case.
 This is due to how Clojure maps code onto names that are acceptable to the underlying JVM ecosystem.